VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 International on shore students: Granting of a Credit Transfer must be consistent with the requirements of the ESOS Act.

-3. Determine Credit Transfer status and advise all staff who enrol students Education Manager
+3. Determine Credit Transfer status and advise all staff who enrol students Program Manager

 To confirm status refer to mapping document in Training Package, curriculum or purchasing guides.